 |Batheaston||4 miles (6.2 km)||This village sits on the eastern edge of the city of Bath.
 There's some nice local river and canal walks plus a fine viewpoint just to the west of the settlement.
 View Full Details>>|

 |Blagdon Lake||1 miles (1.5 km)||Along the northern end of this large lake you'll find a lovely footpath running along the lake shore and through the lakeside woodland.
 On open days you can also visit the Discovery Wood where you can see roe deer, badgers, foxes and otters.
 There are nesting boxes for owls, tits and kestrels too.
 On the nature trail there are wildflower meadows with Green winged orchid, knapweeds, white ox-eye daisies and pink devils bit. |

-There' also the Blagdon Pumping Station and Visitor Centre with science and environment exhibits, a picnic area and views of the impressive dam.
+There's also the Blagdon Pumping Station and Visitor Centre with science and environment exhibits, a picnic area and views of the impressive dam.

-If you would like to continue your walking in the area then you could head to the nearby Chew Valley Lake for more waterside trails.
-The Two Rivers Way walking route runs just past the lake so you could also pick this up.
+If you would like to continue your walking in the area then you could head to the nearby Chew Valley Lake where there is a lovely circular nature trail to try.
+You could follow the waymarked Two Rivers Way east to visit the lake and the attractive village of Chew Magna.
+View Full Details>>

 |Brandon Hill and Cabot Tower||1 miles (1 km)||This pretty park and nature reserve is located in the centre of Bristol.
 It's a splendid place to go for a stroll with a wildflower meadow, ponds and the impressive Cabot Tower.
 You can climb the 105 feet (32 m) high tower for panoramic views over the city. |

 The park is good for wildlife spotting.
 Look out for frogs, toads and newts in the pond and birds such as blackcap and jay in the woodland area.
 You can also try the tree trail and learn about different species of trees in the park.